Gift Acceptance Policy

-Start Early reserves the right to refuse or decline any charitable gift based upon the fact or appearance of an actual or potential conflict of interest in accordance with its Conflict of Interest Policy.
+Start Early reserves the right to refuse or decline any charitable gift based upon the fact or appearance of an actual or potential conflict of interest in accordance with its Conflict-of-Interest Policy.
 Gifts that may suggest a “quid pro quo” transaction will be closely scrutinized and require full disclosure of the relative benefits a donor might receive in return for the gift.

 Each gift is recorded according to the designation indicated by the donor.
 If specific restrictions are indicated and the donor’s restrictions are impractical to follow, the gift will not be accepted.
 Gifts are acceptable in multiple forms; details of gift acceptance and procedures for gift recording may differ based on the type as described in this Policy.
 In general, organizational policies concerning restrictions imposed by donors are as follows:

 - Unrestricted Gifts: The primary fundraising goal is to obtain unrestricted dollars to support Start Early’s mission and any special initiatives.
-Unrestricted gifts may be added to the annual budget to fund current operations to impact as many children in poverty as possible.
+Unrestricted gifts may be added to the annual budget to fund current operations to impact as many children as possible.